tomgxz/Kraken/README.md

 ### Subroutines
 Now that I have a rough idea of what the subroutines will do and how they will fit together, I can start planning them in pseudocode.
-The multi-user subroutines will be written in python as that is what I am using for the backend, whereas the subroutines for the website builder will be written in JavaScript, and will be imported into the HTML.
+The multi-user subroutines will be written in Python, as it is used for the backend, whereas the subroutines for the website builder will be written in JavaScript and imported into the HTML.

 TODO: Talk about how the JavaScript subroutines will be organised in the files.

 #### Multi-user system - login system

 ##### auth_login_post
-The flask backend will call this subroutine when the user submits the login form.
-Using the `flask` `request` import, the subroutine will be able to fetch the data inputted from the form.
-The password that it recieves will already have been hashed on the client's side so that it is being sent over the internet encrypted.
+The Flask backend will call this subroutine when the user submits the login form.
+The subroutine can fetch input data from the form using the `flask` `request` import.
+The password it receives will already have been hashed on the client's side so that it is being sent over the internet encrypted.

 ```python
 @self.app.route("login",method=post)